BLSQ/iaso/docs/pages/dev/how_to/create_mobile_reports/create_mobile_reports.en.md

 - Fill the Name, select the right version(created previously) and Project
 - Save

 ### 3. View report from mobile app

-Open the iaso mobile and **Refresh data** then **Refresh Beneficiaries** to link the app to the right report version.
+Open the CODA mobile and **Refresh data** then **Refresh Beneficiaries** to download the latest report version.

-After refreshing data, open the mobile app.
-The mobile report is accessible from the bottom left link `See reports`.
+After refreshing data, your new mobile report is accessible from the bottom left link `See reports`.

 ![See reports](./attachments/report-access-from-mobile-app.gif)